 This practice is a member of the Independent Doctors Federation (IDF).
 The IDF is a designated body with its own Responsible Officer.

-As part of our inspection we reviewed 30 Care Quality Commission comment cards where patients and members of the public shared their views and experiences of the service.
-All of the 30 comment cards we received were positive about the service experienced.
+As part of our inspection we reviewed 14 Care Quality Commission comment cards where patients and members of the public shared their views and experiences of the service.
+Most of the 14 comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
-Comments also told us that the practice was very safe and hygienic, patients felt listened to and could always obtain an appointment when required and would recommend this practice to others.
+Comments also told us that the practice was very safe and hygienic and that they felt listened to and would recommend this practice to others.

-The practice employs one GP, one practice manager who is also the registered manager and four receptionists.
+The practice employs one lead GP, one practice manager who is also the registered manager, one office manager and two receptionists.